Skip to main content

 Key takeaways

-• Five US states require some form of operating agreement: California, New York, Missouri, Maine, and Delaware.
+• Four US states require some form of operating agreement: California, New York, Missouri, and Maine.
 The form varies; oral and implied agreements are often acceptable, written agreements are not always mandatory.
+Delaware is often listed as a fifth, but the Delaware LLC Act defines an operating agreement without requiring one.

 • No US state requires an operating agreement to be notarized; banks and KYC reviewers occasionally request a notarized signature page for convenience, not for legal validity.